Harlinn/Harlinn.Windows/Readme/Build.md

 ## Command line for building the boost libraries
-b2 -j8 address-model=64 threading=multi --build-type=complete stage
+b2 -j8 address-model=64 threading=multi --build-type=complete cxxstd=latest cflags=/arch:AVX2 stage

 ## Make sure x64 is selected in the *Solution Platforms* drop-down in Visual Studio
 Make sure you compile for x64 by selecting x64 from the solution platforms drop-down